 There are at least three commonly recognized types of TMJ: myofascial pain disorder (MPD), disc displacement (DD), and degenerative joint disease (DJD).

 MPD is the most common form of TMJ.
 It occurs when the jaw muscles are tense or strained, leading to muscle pain and dysfunction.
 DD is when the cushioning disc between the two bones comes out of place, causing jaw popping and clicking, as well as irregular jaw motion.
 DJD is when the joint begins to break down as a result of arthritis.
 The symptoms of these conditions often overlap, and people can have more than one of them at a time.

 How Is TMJ Diagnosed?

 One of the things that has stymied diagnosis of TMJ in the past is that it has so many symptoms that are so widespread.
 These can lead to misdiagnosis in part because patients often don’t report all related symptoms, since they might not recognize them as being related to TMJ.
-By focusing on just the most bothersome symptoms (such as headache or tinnitus), it can lead a doctor to consider just a few incorrect possibilities, such as salivary gland infection.
+By focusing on just the most bothersome symptoms (such as headache or tinnitus), it can lead Dr. Siegel to consider just a few incorrect possibilities, such as salivary gland infection.

 Here is a list of common symptoms that people with TMJ might experience: